The must-have features of a small business website

 46. Social media share buttons

 The goal of any blog is to engage the reader.
 Having social media share buttons allows visitors to share your content on their preferred social platform in one click!
 This drives more traffic to your site and builds brand awareness.

 47. Comment feature

 Allowing comments on your blog is a great way to start a conversation with your visitors.
-Building relationships with your readers is a great way to nurture them along there purchase journey.
+Building relationships with your readers is a great way to nurture them along their purchase journey.

 – CONTACT PAGE